Fat Transfer to the Breast is a Natural Way to RAISE YOUR CUP®

 At the completion of the procedure the patient is dressed in a specialized outfit.
 Soft foam pads are placed over the liposuction areas and a compression garment is applied.
 The newly augmented breasts are dressed in a gentle surgical support bra.
 The patient recovers in the comforts of their own home.
 The initial post surgical garments are worn for two full days.
 After approximately 48 hours, all the garments are removed at home and the patient showers.
 The garments are replaced immediately after the shower and worn all the time for a minimum of two weeks.
 Wearing the compression and support garments for four or more weeks may maximize the results.
 Patients are encouraged to avoid pressure on the breasts and therefore are encouraged to sleep on the back for two to four weeks.
 The pain is typically described as “sore.”
 Although a short regime of prescription pain medication is prescribed, the discomfort is easily managed with anti-inflammatory medications such as ibuprofen or motrin.
 Basic activity is encouraged for the first two weeks.
 Low impact exercise is allowed after two weeks.
 Full unrestricted gym activity is permitted at four weeks.

 Outcome From Fat Transfer to the Breasts

-During the first couple weeks the breasts are very full.
-The volume is a combination of the the new fat and swelling.
+During the first couple weeks, the breasts are very full.
+The volume is a combination of the new fat and swelling.
 Patients frequently undergo hyperbaric oxygen therapy during this time to improve fat survival.
 Over the next four to six weeks the breasts will settle down to a stable enhancement.
 Although results vary and retention may be above average, the usual fat retention is about 50%.
 The results are permanent and the outcome is soft and natural.